-Stand a piece of 3/4" pipe, with the threads cut off, on a workbench or similar flat surface, with the bearing placed on the correct shaft end.

-- Insert the shaft into the pipe so the bearing is between the pipe and the shoulder of the shaft.
-Refer to Figure 5-9. - Using extreme caution, gently tap on the end of the shaft until the bearing rests against the shoulder.
+- Stand a piece of 3/4" pipe for P3 or a 1-1/4" piece of pipe for P15, with the threads cut off, on a workbench or similar flat surface, with the bearing placed on the correct shaft end. - 2.
+Insert the shaft into the pipe so the bearing is between the pipe and the shoulder of the shaft.
+Refer to Figure 4-25. - Using extreme caution, gently tap on the end of the shaft until the bearing rests against the shoulder.
 Never attempt to install the bearings by striking the outer race. - 4.
 Repeat step 3 for the other bearing.

-5E Testing and Final Adjustments
+4E Testing and Final Adjustments

 - Check to be sure that the rotating assembly turns freely.
 Turn the shaft by hand.
-If it is tight or rough spots are encountered, it is likely that at least one of the bearings was damaged during disassembly/assembly operations and will have to be replaced. - Look to make sure that the lip seals on the bearings are positioned properly in their grooves.
+If it is tight or rough spots are encountered, it is likely that at least one of the bearings was damaged during disassembly/ assembly operations and will have to be replaced. - Look to make sure that the lip seals on the bearings are positioned properly in their grooves.
 Correct if necessary.
 As the bearings are turned, the grooves should appear wet with oil but have no visible grease present. - Recheck the snap ring on the large bearing end.
 It should be firmly in place, and no axial motion should result from gentle tapping on either end of the shaft.
 (Use a soft mallet so shaft surfaces are not damaged.) - No adjustments are possible or required.
 Proceed with the appropriate pump end assembly operations.
-Refer to Section 5 SERVICE - PUMP ENDS (Final testing is done after the pump end is in place.)
+Refer to Section 4 SERVICE - PUMP ENDS (Final testing is done after the pump end is in place.)

-6. Troubleshooting
+5.Troubleshooting